humans-to-robots-motion/mogaze/README.md

 Existing datasets of full-body motion rarely include
-1) long sequences of manipulation tasks
+1) long sequences of manipulation tasks,
 2) the 3D model of the workspace geometry, and
 3) eye-gaze,
 which are all important when a